-The quickest way to get the answer to this question is to use the search bar located near the top right of each page of the blog.
-You may also find what you’re looking for under one of the clickable tabs at the very top of each page.
+The quickest way to get the answer to this question is to use the search bar located at the very bottom of each page of the blog.
+You may also find what you’re looking for under one of the tabs in the blue menu bar at the top of each page.

 While I’m humbled and honored that any author might seek my opinion on her work, I don’t write solicited book reviews or provide feedback to authors on their work.

 This is a Bible-based, gospel-centered, Christian blog written primarily for and to Christian women.
 While I welcome readers and commenters of any background or belief, I do not welcome, publish, or respond to every comment that is submitted.
 Your comment will not be published or responded to if: